dilne/PyTorch-Gradient-Accumulation/README.md

 # PyTorch-Gradient-Accumulation
- A PyTorch template for loading and processing data, training, saving, and predicting... with gradient accumulation
+A PyTorch template for loading and processing data, training, saving, and predicting... with gradient accumulation.

+Uses CUDA.
+Feel free to use!